d-run/drun-docs/docs/zh/docs/en/open/models/moonshot.md

 This has been the original focus of Moonshot since its inception.

-Regarding the B2C route, this is the direction in which AI large models are most likely to yield super applications during their landing process, and it is also something Yang Zhilin has been firmly committed to from the beginning.
+Regarding the B2C route, this is the direction in which AI LLMs are most likely to yield super applications during their landing process, and it is also something Yang Zhilin has been firmly committed to from the beginning.

 Of course, beyond technology and route, even more crucial is Yang Zhilin's personal capabilities.

-An investor who participated in Moonshot's investment told AI Technology Review that in the early stages, he considered various AI large model startups, including Zhipu AI, Baichuan Intelligence, MiniMax, and others, and ultimately chose Moonshot.
+An investor who participated in Moonshot's investment told AI Technology Review that in the early stages, he considered various AI LLM startups, including Zhipu AI, Baichuan Intelligence, MiniMax, and others, and ultimately chose Moonshot.

 "This wave of AI is technology-driven; if investing, the primary consideration is to find the strongest and most relevant person technically."
-The current mainstream architecture of AI large models, Transformer, was previously Yang Zhilin's research area.
+The current mainstream architecture of AI LLMs, Transformer, was previously Yang Zhilin's research area.
 He has published two significant papers as the first author, Transformer-XL and XLNet, which have been cited over 20,000 times since 2019, demonstrating his undeniable technical strength.

 Moreover, as an entrepreneur, Yang Zhilin has a strong talent attraction ability, able to draw many young, outstanding industry talents, such as co-founders of Moonshot and employees who chose to join after gaining experience in various AI companies.